alan-turing-institute/defoe/docs/alto/keywords_by_word.md

-# Count specific words and group by word
+# Count number of occurrences of keywords and group by word

-* Count occurrences of each of a set of words and return counts per year, grouped by word.
-Words in the documents are converted to lower-case and non 'a-z' characters (e.g. commas, hyphens etc.) removed before matches are done.
+* Both keywords and words in documents are normalized, by removing all non-'a-z|A-Z' characters.
-* Query module: `defoe.alto.queries.find_words_group_by_word`
+* Query module: `defoe.alto.queries.keywords_by_word`
 * Configuration file:
   - One or more words to search for, one per line.
   - Examples: